Dima-369/kitty-scrollback.nvim/README.md

 # Fork changes

+Note that the shown buffer is `buftype=terminal` which I don't like, because there is no insert mode for quick changes.

 - allow setting `virtualedit = 'onemore'` in opts.
 By default, it uses `all` which I don't like
 - added `trim_trailing_whitespace` to opts, this might not be required since I only later realized that `virtualedit` is set to `all` by default
 - added `delete_trailing_empty_lines` to opts, the scrollback buffer often contains empty lines at the end